How to Use Oil for Curly Hair: A Comprehensive Guide

 For a deeper dive into the chemistry of oils and their benefits, I invite you to explore my other blog post, “Oils for Hair: The Chemistry and Choices for All Hair Types.”

-Are Curly Hair Oils and Butter New to Haircare?
+Are Oils and Butters New to Curly Hair Care?

 Close up of curly haired girl applying oil to curly hair.

-Oils and butter are not new to hair care.
-The practice of using oils for hair for softening, detangling, and styling treatments, and promoting hair growth is confirmed by historical records.
-Using oils for scalp massages was also popular in Ancient Egyptian culture.
+Oils and butters are not new to hair care.
+The practice of using oils for hair for softening, detangling, and styling treatments and promoting hair growth is confirmed by historical records.
+Using oils for scalp massages was also popular in Ancient Egyptian culture.3

-From the first-ever documentation of methods for conditioning hair, oils and natural butter were pivotal ingredients.
+From the first-ever documentation of methods for conditioning hair, oils, and natural butters were pivotal ingredients.
 Remember when enslaved Africans used bacon grease, lard, butter, and even kerosene on their hair to make it softer and more manageable?
-It’s always been there.
+It’s always been there.4

-Hair oiling is an age-old ritual, passed down from early generations and still sued today.
-For centuries, Asians have viewed oil and butter as essential components in their hair care practices.
-I vividly recall my mother extracting coconut oil from fresh coconuts every week to nourish and protect my and my sister’s hair against damage and hair loss.
+Hair oiling is an age-old ritual, passed down from early generations and still used today.
+For centuries, Asians have viewed oil and butter as essential components in their hair care practices.5 I vividly recall my mother extracting coconut oil from fresh coconuts every week to nourish and protect my and my sister’s hair against damage and hair loss.

-South Asia boasts renowned Ayurvedic medicine, which contains some of the world’s most potent beauty remedies crafted from natural ingredients.
-Undoubtedly, oils and butter have an extensive history in hair care.
+South Asia boasts the renowned Ayurvedic medicine, which contains some of the world’s most potent beauty remedies crafted from natural ingredients.6 Undoubtedly, oils and butters have an extensive history in hair care.
 This is merely a glimpse into their remarkable past!

 The Relation of Oils to Hair Care Technology Today